sendeniz/robotic-sequential-reacher/README.md

 # Robotic sequential reacher

 General:
 A fully articulated robotic arm controller solving a sequential reaching task akin to a serial reaction time task, allowing close comparison of different learning algortihmns such as PPO, SAC, Q-learning etc. with human behavior on the same task.
+Agents are trained in parallel to each other within the same environment as shown below, to speed up training and reduce randomness, when examining performance metrics.

 <p align="center">
   <img width="460" height="300" src=/figs/train_env.png?raw=true "Training Environment">